 - Teaching continuing education courses for the current and future leaders of Christian and Muslim communities to engage in serious study of the other tradition.

 - Bridging academic and public discourse about Christian-Muslim Studies and Islam through media training, public lectures, and online media.

 The Network holds regular seminars during the Autumn and Spring semesters.

 The Network is responsible for the School of Divinity’s MSc and PhD opportunities in Islamic Studies & Christian-Muslim Relations.

 Staff research interests focus on Islamic theology (kalam), law (shari‘a and fiqh), and philosophy; Qur’an, Hadith, and Tafsir; Muslim views of Christianity and Judaism; Christian theological engagements with Islam; constructive theology and ethics from a Christian or Muslim perspective; Arab Christianity, classic and contemporary; political Islam; political theology; comparative theology; migration, religion and politics.

-For further details, please go to our Graduate School pages.
+For further details, please go to our Postgraduate study pages.

 For more information please email Dr Joshua Ralston.
 More information can be found on the Network’s website: